Introduction: Cheap Solar Air Heater

 Cut holes for pipes.

-Install aluminium flexible ducting and painting with black paint.
+Install aluminum flexible ducting and painting with black paint.

 Install the thermistor inside of ducting output.